miking-lang/miking/README.md

 `--runtime-checks` to provide clear errors when the program does not behave as expected.

-Once the implementation is determined to be ready for acceleration, the desired expressions can be marked for acceleration by wrapping them in the `accelerate` keyword, one by one.
-If this results in a compile error when the `--accelerate` flag has been set, the program needs to be rewritten according to what the error message states.
+Once the implementation is considered ready for acceleration, expressions can be marked for acceleration by using the `accelerate` keyword.
+If this results in compilation errors when the `--accelerate` flag is set, the program needs to be rewritten according to what the error states.

 After the program can be compiled with acceleration enabled, the program can be executed.
-At this point, the accelerated program will only encounter a runtime error if the program compiled in debug mode (with `--test` and `--runtime-checks` enabled) also does.
-If this is the case, the debug mode should be used to get a better error message.
+The accelerated program will only encounter a runtime error if the program compiled in debug mode (with `--test` and `--runtime-checks` enabled) also does.
+In this case, the debug mode should be used for better error messages.

 #### Supported accelerate constructs